Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Where To Go Shopping In Berlin

-Berlin offers a great array of shopping choices from cool boutiques to luxury department stores to flea markets.
+Berlin offers a wide array of shopping choices, from cool boutiques to luxury department stores to flea markets.

 Some shopping tips: